RECAP Suite — Turning PACER Around Since 2009

 Citizens deserve open and easy access to all public court documents.
 Until public access becomes a matter of policy rather than blocked by PACER's artificial pay wall, independent efforts like RECAP continue to fill a critical gap in our ability to foster a more participatory and engaged democracy.

 For More Information, See…

-We also have an API available for developers.
+We also have an API and bulk data available for developers.
 For details, get in touch.